The Origin of the Bible, No. 2

 manuscripts and all of them have the same mistake, we look back to an

 old one where they all began to get it from.
 This gives us a line of direction as to how the

 Here’s where the change was made.
 This is what was correct to begin with.
 This down here is wrong.”

 Two very important principles were that the shorter reading is

 generally preferable because scribes would tent to enlarge, to clarify,

 or to explain something, so they would put notations in the margin and later

 it would slip into the text.
 So, the textual critic looks for the shorter reading as being the original.

 Another principle is that the more difficult reading is generally preferable because the scribe, again, would tend

 to make a reading that he considered difficult, he would try to make it easier.
 He’d try to smooth it out.

+So, we have these documents.
 These New Testament documents fall into certain families.
 I want to mention those because

 going to be important.
 There are three families into which these manuscripts fall.
 That means that they have similarity in their

 wording, similarity in their structure of the text itself.
 That

 means that they have come from a similar original source and that they